nanoporetech/modkit/book/src/advanced_usage.md

           Hide the progress bar.

       --kmer-size <KMER_SIZE>
           Set the query and reference k-mer size (if a reference is provided).
-Maxumum number for this value is 12.
+Maximum number for this value is 50.

           [default: 5]